 More importantly, these results were achieved in time frames that can be counted in months or years rather than decades.
-These issues went from zero to sixty miles per hour in record time.
+Issues such as education, health and energy policy went from zero to 60 miles per hour in record time.
 How did change happen?
 And how did it happen so quickly?

 Simply put, it wouldn't have happened without the dedication of foundations that believe in the power of media and communications grantmaking and applied it in new and different ways.
 Innovative communications cannot alone accomplish successful social change.
-However, it can be the fuel that amplifies other strategies - maximizes the benefit of research investments, elevates advocacy and community organizing efforts, and creates urgency around an issue.
+However, it can be the fuel that amplifies other strategies - maximizing the benefit of research investments, elevating the advocacy and community organizing efforts, and creating urgency around an issue.
 A growing body of evidence indicates innovative communications doesn't create change, however, it helps accelerate change.

 The boldest funders are willing to use their brands, their power and their political capital in support of the issues they believe in.
-At The California Endowment, we've witnessed the impacts of this first hand.
+At The California Endowment, we've witnessed the impacts of this firsthand.
 We've seen how issues that have stagnated are suddenly shifted into high gear.
-And we know that this is just the tip of the iceberg - there are many foundations out there with initiatives and grantees employing innovative tools such as supporting new roles for journalists as educators, paid advertising, public opinion polling and creating new media products and outlets.
+And we know that this is just the tip of the iceberg - there are many foundations out there with initiatives and grantees employing innovative tools, such as supporting new roles for journalists as educators, paid advertising, public opinion polling and creating new media products and outlets.
 Such efforts build the public awareness that emboldens thought leaders and lawmakers with the urgency to act, champion and legislate.